lex0r/zendscaffolding/README.md

  * searchable - use to expose the field as list filtering criterion.

- * searchEmpty - use to filter by empty values of a field; an extra checkbox is created on the form next to the field

  * searchOptions - choose a value from the list to filter the field by (if searchable is true) Additionally, use 'type' => 'radio' for radio-style options or 'type' => 'select' for select-style.